mkotsi/TimeLapse_UQ_localsolver-master/README.txt

-These codes perform time-lapse Metropolis-Hastings inversion using a local acoustic solver, that was originally developed by Willemsen et. al (2016)
+These codes perform time-lapse Metropolis-Hastings inversion using a local acoustic solver.
+This local acoustic solver was originally developed by Willemsen et. al (2016)

 -----------------

 GETTING STARTED WITH DOCKER

 The docker image was originally build by Gregory Ely.
-All codes in this image are using python 2.7
+All python codes and extensions in this image are using python 2.7

 0. Install docker desktop from https://www.docker.com/ and setup an account.
 1. Build the image by opening a terminal and from within the docker_image directory run: docker build -t uqtest .